Scalable noisy quantum circuits for biased-noise qubits: Abstract

 \section{Abstract}

-Quantum error mitigation allows to reduce the impact of noise on quantum algorithms.
-Yet, it is not scalable as it requires resources scaling exponentially with the circuit size.
 In this work, we consider biased-noise qubits affected only by bit-flip errors, which is motivated by existing systems of stabilized cat qubits.
 This property allows us to design a class of noisy Hadamard-tests involving entangling and certain non-Clifford gates, which can be conducted reliably with only a polynomial overhead in algorithm repetitions.
-On the flip side we also found a classical algorithm able to efficiently simulate our specific variants of Hadamard test.
-We propose to use this algorithm as a simple benchmark of the biasness of the noise at the scale of large and complicated quantum circuits.
-The strong noise-resilience of our circuits could motivate further research, to see if a quantum computational advantage could be reached for highly specific, yet noisy circuits.
+On the flip side we also found classical algorithms able to efficiently simulate both the noisy and noiseless versions of our specific variants of Hadamard test.
+We propose to use these algorithms as a benchmark of the biasness of the noise at the scale of large circuits.
+The bias being checked on a full computational task, it makes our benchmark sensitive to crosstalk or time-correlated errors, which are usually invisible from individual gate tomography.
+For realistic noise models, phase-flip will not be negligible, but in the Pauli-Twirling approximation, we show that our benchmark could check the correctness of circuits containing up to $10^6$ gates, several orders of magnitudes larger than circuits not exploiting a noise-bias.
+Our benchmark is applicable for an arbitrary noise-bias, beyond Pauli models.